learn-co-students/dumbo-web-042318/40_big_o/big_o_problems.md

 ## Pair Sum
-Given an array and a number, return all pairs of numbers in the array that sum to that number.
+Given a sorted array and a number, return true if any pairs of numbers in the array that sum to that number, else return false.

 ## Binary Search Tree